cheesesashimi/containerfiles/toolbox/README.md

 ## Notes

-Containers are automatically built for both Fedora 40 and Fedora 41 using the same Containerfiles.
-Here is a description of what each Containerfile is used
+Containers are automatically built for Fedora 42 using the same Containerfiles.
-for:
+Here is a description of what each Containerfile is used for:

 - `Containerfile.base` - This contains a rather minimal set of CLI tools that I like to have in all of my environments such as tmux, Starship.rs, ZSH and